 What are freight claims?
 When goods go missing or arrive damaged, the basic contract for carriage – agreement to transport goods safely from Point A to Point B – is violated.
 Since the contract was broken, a shipper can file a claim to recover its lost revenue.

 Educating yourself on best practices surrounding freight claims can help reduce related headaches and limit potential complications.

 Reasons for Freight Claims

 Reasons for freight claims are different than the reasons for freight rejections.
 Rejections can interrupt timelines and incur charges, but they don’t indicate a loss of goods.
-Claims occur any time when a product is disrupted/damaged during transit to the point it can no longer be sold.
+Freight claims occur any time when a product is disrupted/damaged during transit to the point it can no longer be sold.